Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Model setup

-\red{ We also consider a possibility of the EoS of strange matter built of the $u,\,d$ and $s$ quarks \citep*{1984PhRvD..30..272W,1986A&A...160..121H,1986ApJ...310..261A}.
-For the strange matter EoS, we use the approximation proposed by \citet{2000A&A...359..311Z} and adopt the fiducial parameters in his paper: the bag constant $B=60$ MeV fm$^{-3}$, the QCD coupling constant $\alpha_c=0$ and the rest energy of the strange quark $m_s c^2=100$~MeV. }
+We also consider a possibility of the EoS of strange matter built of the $u,\,d$ and $s$ quarks \citep*{1984PhRvD..30..272W,1986A&A...160..121H,1986ApJ...310..261A}.
+For the strange matter EoS, we use the approximation proposed by \citet{2000A&A...359..311Z} and adopt the fiducial parameters in his paper: the bag constant $B=60$ MeV fm$^{-3}$, the QCD coupling constant $\alpha_c=0$ and the rest energy of the strange quark $m_s c^2=100$~MeV.

-The \red{solid} curves in Fig.~\ref{pic:NS_MR} show gravitational mass $M$ versus circumferential radius $R$ of a NS for the three selected EoSs. \red{The dot-dashed curve displays $M(R)$ for a strange star model.} The \red{dark grey shaded} area ($R < R_\mathrm{Sch}(M)$) is prohibited by General Relativity.
-The entire \red{grey shaded} triangle is prohibited by General Relativity combined with the condition that the speed of sound must be subluminal (e.g., section~6.5.7 of \citealt{2007ASSL..326.....H}).
+The solid curves in Fig.~\ref{pic:NS_MR} show gravitational mass $M$ versus circumferential radius $R$ of a NS for the three selected EoSs.
+The dot-dashed curve displays $M(R)$ for a strange star model.
+The dark grey shaded area ($R < R_\mathrm{Sch}$, where $R_\mathrm{Sch} = 2GM/c^2$ is the Schwarzschild radius) is prohibited by General Relativity.
+The entire grey shaded triangle is prohibited by General Relativity combined with the condition that the speed of sound must be subluminal (e.g., section~6.5.7 of \citealt{2007ASSL..326.....H}).

-The \red{light-blue horizontal bands} correspond to the two most accurate estimates of NS masses exceeding 2\,M$_\odot$: PSR J0348+0432 ($M=2.01\pm0.04$\,M$_\odot$; \citealt{2013Sci...340..448A}) and PSR J1810+1744 ($M=2.13\pm0.04$\,M$_\odot$; \citealt{2021ApJ...908L..46R}).
-The lower horizontal \red{dashed} line with the upward arrow marks the lower 3$\sigma$ limit to the maximum NS mass, $M_\mathrm{max} > 2.09$, obtained by \citet{2022ApJ...934L..17R} jointly for seven heaviest known NSs in binaries with white dwarfs (WDs), including the above-mentioned ones.
-We note that the mass estimate for PSR J0348+0432 \red{(the lower light-blue band), which was} obtained using a combination of the binary mass function and a measurement of the Shapiro delay of the pulsar signal, appears to be less model-dependent than the other mentioned estimates, which were obtained by an analysis of orbital light curves using a WD heating model.
+The lower horizontal dashed line with the upward arrow marks the lower 3$\sigma$ limit to the maximum NS mass, $M_\mathrm{max} > 2.09$, obtained by \citet{2022ApJ...934L..17R} jointly for seven most massive known NSs in binaries with white dwarfs (WDs).
+The light-blue horizontal band corresponds to the most accurate of individual estimates for these NSs ($M=2.13\pm0.04\,M_\odot$ for PSR J1810+1744).
+These mass estimates rely on an analysis of orbital light curves with a specific model for heating of the WD surface by radiation from a pulsar, hence they can be model-dependent.
+Pulsar mass estimates obtained using the effects of General Relativity (in particular the Shapiro delay of the pulsar signal) appear to be less model-dependent.
+However, one of the largest estimates of this kind ($M=2.01\pm0.04\,M_\odot$ for PSR J0348+0432; \citealt{2013Sci...340..448A}) was recently revised to a 10\% lower value ($M=1.806\pm0.037\,M_\odot$; \citealt{Saffer_J0348}).
+The highest reliable pulsar mass estimates, based on the Shapiro delay measurements, are currently $M=2.073\pm0.069\,M_\odot$ with the lower bound $M>1.95\,M_\odot$ at the 95.4\% confidence level for PSR J0740+6620 \citep{2021ApJ...915L..12F} and $M=1.908\pm0.016\,M_\odot$ for PSR J1614$-$2230 \citep{2018ApJS..235...37A}.